bolderbrush10/SearchlightAssault/programmer-notes.md

 - When time runs out, an unstoppable wave of biters should surge and chase everyone down Maybe just make some offshore pollution machines to slowly ramp up their evolution lol And make an indestrucible one by the rocket

+- There should be a rocket launcher and ammo you can craft to shoot spotlights / turrets (Just bear in mind, those same spotlights will also be helping fend off the biter swarms, costing you time if you destroy them)

 ### Advertising